-TCLA also partners with the Lake of the Ozarks Convention & Visitors Bureau.
+TCLA also partners with the Lake of the Ozarks Convention & Visitors Bureau (CVB).
 The CVB is the primary fulfillment arm of TCLA, providing hundreds of thousands of Vacation Guides to potential visitors requesting information as a result of TCLA’s advertising.
-The CVB also developed, markets and maintains the website, www.funlake.com.
-With more than 85% of all travel being planned on line, the website has been an integral part of TCLA’s comprehensive marketing plan.
-The CVB also attends upwards of 16 Sport and Travel Shows throughout mid-America answering questions about our destination and distributing Vacation Guides to potential visitors.
+The CVB also developed, markets and maintains the website www.funlake.com, produces the artwork for the many advertisements placed each year and manages the social media aspects of TCLA promotional efforts.
+With more than 90% of all travel being planned online, the website and social media components are an integral part of TCLA’s comprehensive marketing plan.
+The CVB also attends upwards of 12 Sport and Travel Shows throughout mid-America answering questions about our destination and distributing Vacation Guides to potential visitors.